 Preparedness Ambassadors Certificate of Completion - A fillable PDF that can be personalized for each student.

-Preparedness Ambassadors Classroom Slideshow - A supplemental presentation for use with the Teacher Guide.
+Preparedness Ambassadors Classroom Slideshow and Welcome Video - A supplemental presentation for use with the Teacher Guide.
+NOTE: This presentation is over 200mb and may take longer than normal to download.

 Cal OES is very interested in your feedback and experiences regarding this program.
 Please let us know what you think.
 Additionally, we are interested in the number of schools, classrooms, and students participating in this program.
 We would like to see pictures of your students in action and hear stories of how students helped to prepare their families, school, and communities to be prepared for disasters.
 We may even add them to the web site for other teachers to see and learn from your experiences.